ethereum/hive/README.md

 Ethereum Foundation maintains two public Hive instances to check for consensus, p2p and blockchain compatibility:

-- eth1 consensus, rpc, p2p tests are on <https://hivetests.ethdevops.io>
+- eth1 consensus, graphql and p2p tests are on <https://hivetests.ethdevops.io>
-- Engine API integration tests are on <https://hivetests2.ethdevops.io>
+- Engine API integration and rpc tests are on <https://hivetests2.ethdevops.io>

 **To read more about hive, please check [the documentation][doc].**